 Drilling down to Section 27-22 finally gets you to “Required High School Courses.”
 There, you’ll find what Illinois law requires for graduation: 4 years of language arts; 3 years of math; 2 years each of social studies, science, and “writing intensive courses”; and 1 year “chosen from” music, art, foreign language, or vocational education.

 One year of math must be Algebra I, and another must “include geometry content.”
-A year of the writing intensive course must be in English; another year could be in some other subject.
+A year of the intensive writing course must be in English; another year could be in some other subject.

 That’s a total of 12 year-long academic classes specifically required to graduate.